11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 How long can you leave your dog alone?

-You need to know your dog’s personality, needs, and health.
-This allow you to make a better decision about how long is to long to leave your pet home alone.
+Know your own dog.
+His personality, his needs, his health.
+That knowledge is what lets you judge how long is too long to leave your pet home alone.

 2. The Right Dog Breed